Biggo03/RISC-V-Pipelined/Documentation/Technical_Documentation.md

 Also note that as this only actively uses signals from the execution stage, the signals in the following truth table will be named accordingly.

-The truth table for determining PCRes, as well as the flag operation that is performed is described as follows:
+The truth table for determining PCSrcRes, as well as the flag operation that is performed is described as follows:

 | Instructions             | BranchOpE | funct3E | Flag Operation | PCSrcRes |
 |--------------------------|-----------|---------|----------------|----------|